The-Receiver/Command-line-subtitle-reader/README.md

 Usage:
 make file executable (chmod +x srtwait)

-./srtwait Filename
+./srtwait [-p] Filename
-Will output file line by line onto the command line.
+Will output subtitles from file line by line onto the command line.
-I might add a command-line option to clear everything before printing a new line.
+-p -- get all subtitle lines from file, output them onto the command line, then quit no options -- print out subtitles in real time by waiting (end timestamp - beginning timestamp) amount of time I might add a command-line option to clear everything before printing a new line.